hands-on-cloud/hands-on.cloud/hugo/content/The Ultimate Guide - Real-world use-cases for AWS Lambda/index.md

 Here's what you need:

-* [Amazon Lex](https://aws.amazon.com/lex/) allows us to create the conversational interface for our bot
+* [Amazon Lex](https://aws.amazon.com/lex/) allows us to create the conversational interface for our bot.
 * [AWS Lambda](https://aws.amazon.com/lambda/) will enable us to fulfill the intent given by Amazon Lex service with any action.

 And again, no infrastructure.
 You're paying for services only for requests you're making to them.

 More information: [Bots Just Got Better with .NET and the AWS Toolkit for Visual Studio](https://aws.amazon.com/getting-started/hands-on/bots-just-got-better-net-toolkit-lex-lambda-cognito/).

-## Serverless IoT Backend
+## Serverless IoT Backend.

 Managing hundreds of thousands of IoT devices is challenging.
 Create a simple and easy-to-use managing IoT devices interface to your clients is even harder.